etetoolkit/ete/sdoc/tutorial/tutorial_trees.rst

 =============================

-The branch length between one node an its parent is encoded as the :attr:`TreeNode.dist` attribute.
+The branch length between one node an its parent is encoded as the :attr:`Tree.dist` attribute.
 Together with tree topology, branch lengths define the relationships among nodes.

 Getting distances between nodes
 -------------------------------

-The :func:`TreeNode.get_distance` method can be used to calculate the distance between two connected nodes.
+The :func:`Tree.get_distance` method can be used to calculate the distance between two connected nodes.
 There are two ways of using this
 method: a) by querying the distance between two descendant nodes (two nodes are passed as arguments) b) by querying the distance between the